cesaro/dpu/README.rst

 - Primeconfig::merge3_ways should be a template, to optimize for the 3rd parameter

 - The underlying storage space for the Trail should only grow

+- in alt_to_replay(), the computation of a replay sequence for C can be done with a linear scan of the trail, instead of C, and will be faster.

+- in cut_to_replay(c1,c2,rep) we have a complex test to check when the pre_other() of one event has already been visited; we could reuse the old idea of marking events with a color, but that would require having c1 already marked; we could do this if we add a new integer argument to the method and assume that c1 is marked with that color

 Alternatives